andrew/ultimate-awesome/README.md

 - [Awesome-Deep-Learning-of-Remote-Sensing](https://github.com/whut2962575697/Awesome-Deep-Learning-of-Remote-Sensing) - Awesome Deep Learning of Remote Sensing.
 - [Awesome-Multimodal-Chatbot](https://github.com/zjr2000/Awesome-Multimodal-Chatbot) - Awesome Multimodal Assistant is a curated list of multimodal chatbots/conversational assistants that utilize various modes of interaction, such as text, speech, images, and videos, to provide a seamless and versatile user experience.
 - [awesome-aiken](https://github.com/aiken-lang/awesome-aiken) - A collection of Aiken libraries, dapps, and resources.
+- [awesome-crypto-tools](https://github.com/alpha-variance-authority/awesome-crypto-tools) - Awesome Crypto Tools curated by Airdrop Variance Authority members
 - [awesome-list](https://github.com/beerandcodeteam/awesome-list) - Lista de links úteis.
 - [awesome-openid-connect](https://github.com/cerberauth/awesome-openid-connect) - OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins (Apple, Facebook, Google, .etc).
 Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.
 - [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
 - [awesome-nwc](https://github.com/getalby/awesome-nwc) - Curated list of awesome projects implementing Nostr Wallet Connect (NWC).
+- [awesome-complex-trait-genetics](https://github.com/michelnivard/awesome-complex-trait-genetics) - A list of awesome tools for complex trait genetics.
 - [awesome-svelte-stores](https://github.com/samuba/awesome-svelte-stores) - A list of awesome Svelte stores.
 - [awesome-veganism](https://github.com/sdassow/awesome-veganism) - Curated list of awesome resources, pointers, and tips related to veganism.
 - [templates](https://github.com/tsparticles/templates) - TsParticles website templates collection.
 - [awesome-iac-testing](https://github.com/ultral/awesome-iac-testing) - A list of awesome IaC testing articles, speeches & links.
 Especially about Ansible.
 - [awesome-wsdev](https://github.com/WonderfulToolchain/awesome-wsdev) - A curated list of WonderSwan development resources.
-- [awesome-crypto-tools](https://github.com/alpha-variance-authority/awesome-crypto-tools) - Awesome Crypto Tools curated by Airdrop Variance Authority members
 - [awesome-geophysics](https://github.com/aradfarahani/awesome-geophysics) - Awesome Geophysics is a community-curated resource offering essential tools, datasets, and educational materials for geophysical exploration.
 It’s designed to empower students, researchers, and professionals to analyze data, model Earth processes, and stay connected with the latest industry trends.
 - [awesome-ai-talking-heads](https://github.com/Curated-Awesome-Lists/awesome-ai-talking-heads) - A curated list of 'Talking Head Generation' resources.
 Features influential papers, groundbreaking algorithms, crucial GitHub repositories, insightful videos, and more.
 Ideal for AI enthusiasts, researchers, and graphics professionals.
 - [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.